On the Entanglement Entropy Distribution of a Hybrid Quantum Circuit: Effective model for entanglement distribution

 \subsection{Numerical simulation}

+We obtain the theoretical distributions in the volume-law regime by fixing the non-universal constants $s_0$ and $s_1$.
+From the Eq.~\eqref{eq:DPRE}, they can be found simultaneously from the $\langle S\rangle$ and $\mathrm{Var}[S]$ for a given $p$:

+To obtain the solution of the Fokker-Planck equation, the parameters $\mu$, $\nu$, and the function $c(q)$ must be specified.
+The mean and variance of the entanglement entropy change induced by a single unitary layer, $\mu$ and $\nu$, are extracted numerically by tracking $\Delta S$ under one unitary layer, which we find to be $\mu=0.58$ and $\nu=0.80$.
+The covariance correction $c(q)$ is then determined by fitting the numerical data to a quadratic function of $q$, which gives $c(q) = 0.3285 q^2 -0.4536q+ 0.1239$.

 In Fig.~\ref{fig:L512_histograms}, we show a comparison between the histogram of our data and theoretical predictions as discussed above.
-The DPRE model accurately captures the distribution, whereas the solution to the FP equation captures it with moderate accuracy.
+The DPRE model accurately captures the distribution, whereas the solution of the Fokker-Planck equation captures it with moderate accuracy.

-To obtain the theoretical distributions in the volume law regime, the non-universal constants $s_0$ and $s_1$ are required.
-From the Eq.~\eqref{eq:DPRE}, they can be found simultaneously from the $\langle S\rangle$ and $\mathrm{Var}[S]$ for a given $p$:

-In Fig.~\ref{fig:IoD_DPRE}, we compare the IoD from our data with that predicted by the DPRE model for $p=0.08$.
-From the figure, we see that the IoD for different system sizes follows the computed trend (dashed line).

-Apart from $\mu$ and $\nu$, which are the mean and variance of the change in entanglement entropy induced by a single unitary layer, the parameter $c$ is required to obtain the resulting distribution in the area-law regime.
-From our simple classical model, it was expected to scale $q^2$.
-However, we found that such scaling of $c$ does not yield an accurate estimate so we fit $c$ with a generic quadratic function, obtaining $c=0.3285 q^2 -0.4536q+ 0.1239$.

 In Fig.~\ref{fig:FP_comparison}, we compute the IoD and skewness from the predicted distributions in the area-law regime.
-In terms of IoD, it can be seen that there is a large gap between the IoD predicted from the model and data, which closes in the large $p$ limit.
+In terms of IoD, there is a large gap between the IoD predicted by the model and the simulated data, which closes in the large-$p$ limit.
 The skewness curve of the predicted distribution follows a similar trend to that of the fitted curve and the data.